becketalservices/beas-cnx-cloud/docs/minikube/chapter4.md

 ```

-Check if all pods are running: `watch -n 10 'kubectl -n $CNXNS get pods | grep "^kudos-"'`
+Check if all pods are running: `watch -n 10 "kubectl -n $namespace get pods | grep '^kudos-'"`
 Wait until the ready state is 1/1 or 2/2 for all running pods.
 It usually takes 3 minute to complete.